 Here is the presentation I delivered at Casual Connect Europe in Hamburg.
-Mobile + Social: Show us the Money View more presentations from Volker Hirsch.

 We’re in full swing in the conference season, and next week, one of the more exciting conferences in the game space opens its doors in pretty Hamburg again: Casual Connect Europe, the old world iteration of the event by the Casual Games Association gives a fantastic cross-section of the state of the game across platforms.
 There are a number of strands to follow, including mobile, where a lot – unsurprisingly – centers around smartphones and the iPhone as well as the change to ecosystems that app stores but also the higher (actual) connectivity of these newer handsets have brought about.

 Having just spent three incredibly inspiring days at Casual Connect Europe in beautiful Hamburg, there were – in respect of mobile games – two observations to be made: 1) the horror online and PC game developers express when looking at the fragmented space and the resulting “crazy” (quote) business models and 2) the iPhone is different, from a developer perspective this time.
-Many, many developers of PC and Mac-based games (be it downloadable, online, browser-based) look at the iPhone as an entry gate to mobile gaming.
-A lot of the…read more

 Playfish, the social network gaming company founded by wireless industry veteran Kristian Segerstrale, announced a series B round worth a very respectable $17m from Accel Partners and Index Ventures.
 Playfish boasts 10m monthly users and claims that 4 of its 5 games are in Facebook’s top 10.
 The company also said it recently joined Google’s in-game advertising solution and presumably banks on capitalizing on this success.
 No word on financials but they surely are getting their slice of it (just how thick that slice is, I’d like to know).
 No word either on any mobile activities (which might be coming given Kristian’s background as founder of Macromedia).

 Viacom’s Paramount announced to enter the sphere of video game publishing, and they want to concentrate on “casual, hand-held and mobile” because of the lower production cost compared to “proper” consoles.
 The latter would, it seems, remain reserved to sister company MTV, which recently entered the space with Rock Band, a title that sold a respectable 1.8m units since November 2007.